-Getting Involved in the Foreign Language Programs
+Getting Involved in the Your Child’s Language Learning Experience

-- Encourage your school to begin second language study as early as possible.
+- Encourage your school to begin world language study as early as possible.
 Studies show that the earlier you start, the more likely you are to achieve fluency.
 Inquire about Foreign Language in the Elementary School (FLES) programs.
 Contact the National Network for Early Language Learning, NNELL, for more information. http://www.nnell.org

 - Help in identifying world language resources in your community.

 - Participate in and/or organize local and regional events where language and cultural diversity are celebrated.
 Help sponsor those events in your child’s school.

 - Cultural celebrations are an important component of the world language classroom; find out how you can contribute and be a part of it!

 - Encourage programs and extra-curricular clubs, such as National Honor Society and language clubs, which will highlight student success in world languages for the community, school and families.

 If you would like to know more about how to get involved in your child’s learning of a world language, please ask!